 Another simple and effective fix for your eyes is using eye drops.
 Go to your local pharmacy and look into sorting some eye drops.
 Eye drops can be useful when you feel your eyes getting dry and itchy, and your eyes will soon feel refreshed, lubricated, and bright again.
 Keep a bottle in your purse so that you can use your eye drops on the go and keep a bottle in the fridge at home too.
 You tend to blink less when looking at a screen, so remember to keep blinking – this is nature’s natural refresher for your eyes.

 If you have a little bit more time on your hands, use an eyewash to clean, refresh, and soothe tired eyes.
 These work by pouring a little solution into a sterile cup that forms a seal around your eye.
 Then you can tilt your head back and gently rock your head from side to side, and the eyewash will clear away any grittiness and leave your eyes feeling really refreshed.

 For the ultimate treat, invest in an eye pillow.
 These small pillows are usually filled with flaxseed or linseed and are often scented with lavender.
 You simply lie back and place the pillow over your eyes.
 The pleasant scent of lavender will relax and rejuvenate you and can be used at night to help you get to sleep as well.

 Use the Best Equipment

 Take care of your eyes by ensuring that you use the best equipment when you’re looking at a screen.
-Use an anti-glare screen on your home or office computer to help to protect your eyes, and adjust the brightness of your screen when you need to.
+Use an anti-glare screen on your home or office computer to help to protect your eyes, buy the best anti blue light glasses on the market, and adjust the brightness of your screen when you need to.
 Ensure that your eyes don’t need to strain to see your screen clearly by using a good quality screen cleaner to get rid of dust, fingerprints, and dirt on your cell phone, tablet, or monitor.

 Make Sure You Can See Your Keyboard